stats1010-f22/website/README.md

 # Attribution

-Much of the content is based on STA 210 - Fall 2022 by Dr. Mine Cetinkaya Rundel .
+Much of the content of this wesbite is based on STA 210 - Fall 2022 by Dr. Mine Cetinkaya Rundel.